 Become part of the McMichael family – as a member, as a corporate partner, as a volunteer or docent, or by making a charitable donation to support the gallery’s permanent collection, special exhibitions, and exciting range of programs for adults and children.
 Click here to donate now.

 Our Patrons Council and Legacy Giving pages have more information on how to get involved.
 For donations of securities or art, please contact Lisa Pottie: firstname.lastname@example.org.
-To donate to the Aboriginal Art Curatorial Fund, please visit this page.
+To donate to the Indigenous Art Curatorial Fund, please visit this page.

 Prefer to donate by cheque?
 Mail your cheque to our mailing address to the attention of the Director of Development.
 All donations are tax receiptable in Canada, and our Charitable Registration Number is 897703765 RR 0001.